California State University Connectivity Contributing to Equity and Student Success (CSUCCESS)

 CSUCCESS is a bold initiative to enhance student achievement and create more equitable opportunities for the Fresno State community by providing industry-leading technology.

 Fresno State wants our Bulldogs to have the tools they need to succeed throughout their college careers.
-We are excited to offer all new first-year and new transfer students a new iPad to support your academic success.
+We are excited to offer to any new freshman or transfer student who started in fall 2020, spring 2021, or fall 2021 a new iPad to support your academic success.
 The iPad will be yours to use, for free, through completion of your degree.

 For more information: